microsoft/TypeScript-Handbook/pages/Variable Declarations.md

 # Variable Declarations

-`let` and `const` are two relatively new types of variable declarations in JavaScript.
+`let` and `const` are two new types of variable declarations that are new to ECMAScript 6.
-As we mentioned earlier, `let` is similar to `var` in some respects, but allows users to avoid some of the common "gotchas" that users run into in JavaScript.
+As we mentioned earlier, `let` is similar to `var`, but lets you avoid some of the common "gotchas" of `var`.
-`const` is an augmentation of `let` in that it prevents re-assignment to a variable.
+`const` is an augmentation of `let` that only allows a single assignment.

-With TypeScript being a superset of JavaScript, the language naturally supports `let` and `const`.
+Since TypeScript is a superset of JavaScript, it naturally supports `let` and `const`.
 Here we'll elaborate more on these new declarations and why they're preferable to `var`.

-If you've used JavaScript offhandedly, the next section might be a good way to refresh your memory.
-If you're intimately familiar with all the quirks of `var` declarations in JavaScript, you might find it easier to skip ahead.
+If you know all the quirks of `var` in JavaScript, you might want easier to skip ahead.

 # `var` declarations

-Declaring a variable in JavaScript has always traditionally been done with the `var` keyword.
+Before version 6, you declared a variable in JavaScript with the `var` keyword.

 ```ts
 var a = 10;
 ```

-As you might've figured out, we just declared a variable named `a` with the value `10`.

 We can also declare a variable inside of a function: